-CARP Japan President, Katsumichi Motoyama, and LA CARP President, Jermaine Bishop, gave brief talks encouraging the students to unite centered on Father and Mother Moon and to create a bond that can continue to bring the two countries together.
-FFWPU Japan Continental Leader, Rev. Song, also gave some special remarks and invited up all the new members from LA.
+CARP Japan President, Katsumichi Motoyama, and CARP LA President, Jermaine Bishop, gave brief talks encouraging the students to unite centered on Father and Mother Moon and to create a bond that can continue to bring the two countries together.
+FFWPU Japan Continental Leader, Rev. Song, also gave some special remarks and invited up all the new members from America.
 He greeted them one by one and had them introduce themselves and their dreams.

 Another special event that took place was the Brotherhood/Sisterhood Ceremony.
 The male and female students all lined up and were paired with a student from the other country.
 They exchanged gifts and contact information.
 Then, everyone enjoyed pizza and chicken for lunch which was a treat from Rev. Song.

 For some more fun activity, there was an Open Mic where students from Japan and America came up to show off their talents in the form of dances, songs, skits and even a yo-yo performance.
 Everyone enjoyed themselves.